uonai/Uonai/_posts/2018-06-02-radical-sobriety.md

 Radical sobriety is a movement I miss.
 I'm not sure why it captivated me, but know now that it shaped my identity to the core.

-By the time I graduated primary school, I was addicted to Xanax.
+By the time I graduated secondary school, I was addicted to Xanax.
 After breaking from that pattern, I've kept away from prescription drugs of all forms.
 Social situations have been difficult since and I've learned to adapt.

 ## Radical Youth vs. Moderate Adult